-Pellets, such as Science Select and Burgess Excel, may be initially more costly than museli, however your rabbit will only need a small amount per day (check the bag for the exact amount as rabbits come in all different shapes, sizes and have varying activity levels).
+Pellets, such as Science Selective and Burgess Excel may be initially more costly than museli type food, however your rabbit will only need a small amount per day (check the bag for the exact amount as rabbits come in all different shapes, sizes and have varying activity levels).

 Rabbits can also eat vegetables, fruits and herbs, however, when feeding new items, feed them a small amount, to begin with.

 - Beetroot (do not feed too much as it can cause gas)

 - Broccoli (do not feed too much as it can cause gas)

 - Brussel Sprouts (do not feed too much as it can cause gas)

 - Cabbage (do not feed too much as it can cause gas)